 Her book Desire: Women Write About Wanting was published by Seal Press.

-Lisa’s novels have been shortlisted for three major fiction prizes.
-Her short fiction has been published in a dozen literary journals and anthologies, including An Inn Near Kyoto and her journalism and essays have been published in dozens of literary journals, anthologies, magazines and online, including The Boston Globe, The Boston Herald, Savannah Magazine, Brain, Child and The Washington Monthly.
+Lisa’s novels have been shortlisted for four major fiction prizes.
+Her short fiction has been published in dozen s of literary journals and anthologies, and her journalism and essays have also been published in literary journals, anthologies, magazines and online, including The Boston Globe, The Boston Herald, Savannah Magazine, Brain, Child and The Washington Monthly and The Huffngton Post .

 Her essay “Black Boots for the End of the World” was a notable essay in Best American Essays 2012.
 Her short stories have won honorable mentions in half a dozen contests.